Climate-Related Risks and Opportunities

 Policy and Legal Risks

+Policy and legal risks that we have identified include, but are not limited to, legislation, regulations or other measures relating to emissions, our products and services, and the oil and gas industry generally.
+We monitor and evaluate how to manage risk related to the actions and proposed actions of local, state, regional, national and international regulatory bodies on greenhouse gas emissions and climate change issues.
 Proposed actions include, but are not limited to, the imposition of cap-and-trade programs, carbon taxes, GHG reporting and tracking programs, attestation requirements and regulations that directly limit GHG emissions from certain sources, and prohibitions on, or increased regulation of, drilling and pressure pumping activities.
-Continued efforts by governments and non-governmental organizations to reduce GHG emissions appear likely, and additional legislation, regulation or other measures that control or limit GHG emissions or otherwise seek to address climate change could adversely affect our business.
+Continued efforts by governments and nongovernmental organizations to reduce GHG emissions appear likely, and additional legislation, regulation or other measures that control or limit GHG emissions or otherwise seek to address climate change could adversely affect our business.

-Please see “Environmental – Air Quality, Greenhouse Gas Emissions and Energy Usage” for additional detail regarding these efforts.
-In addition to the impact on our customers described above, climate-driven restrictions and increased regulations on our drilling and pressure pumping operations could limit or delay our operational activities, increase our operating costs and result in additional regulatory burdens, which could make it more difficult to perform our services and increase our costs of compliance and doing business.
-To address these risks, we continue to monitor and assess any new policies, legislation or regulations in the areas where we operate to determine the impact of GHG emissions and climate change on our operations and take appropriate actions, where necessary.
+In addition to the impact on our customers described above, climate-driven restrictions and increased regulations on our drilling and completion services operations could limit or delay our operational activities, increase our operating costs and result in additional regulatory burdens, which could make it more difficult to perform our services and increase our costs of compliance and doing business.

 Market and Technology Risks